ComplianceAsCode/content/docs/manual/developer/06_contributing_with_content.md

     `srg`, `nist`, etc., whose keys may be modified with a product (e.g., `stigid@rhel7`) to restrict what products a reference identifier applies to.
-Depending on the type of reference (e.g. catalog, rulei, etc.) will depend on how many can be added to a single rule.
-In addition, certain references in a rule such as `stigid` only apply to a certain product and product version; they cannot be used for multiple products and versions
+Depending on the type of reference (e.g. catalog, ruleid, etc.) will depend on how many can be added to a single rule.
+In addition, certain references in a rule such as `stigid` or `cis` only apply to a certain product and product version; they cannot be used for multiple products and versions.

     <table>
     <colgroup>